John-Otago/PhD-Plus/README.md

 - [**Inside Higher Ed**](https://www.insidehighered.com/) || *Online publication/website, US-based*

 Read the books above when you start graduate school.
 The newspapers are trade publications to help you understand the current issues in academia/higher education, which can be helpful if you read them regularly, especially if you are seriously considering an academic career (but see Section 4 below).
-Or you can read my curated list [here]( https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md).
+Or you can read my curated list [here]( https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md) to keep up with relevant news reports, although my focus may be different from yours.

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)